Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod/README.md

 3. grab the mod repo (this repo): `git clone https://github.com/Raid-Guild-Season-VI-Keyp-Integration/keyp-minetest-mod.git`

-4. cd into the repo folder `cd keyp-minetest-mod`

-5. create the minetest-data folder (add more detail)

-6. build the docker file `docker compose -f minetest-keyp.yml up`

-7. kill it `docker compose -f load_mod_keyp.yml down`

-8. add the .env file at /root/.env which includes the auth server key
+4. add the .env file at /root/.env which includes the auth server key.
+It just needs this line: `AUTH_KEY=auth-server-api-key-tbd`

-9. add keyp to the world file world.mt `load_mod_keyp = true`

-10. restart with `docker compose -f minetest-keyp.yml up`
+5. give permissions to bash script `chmod +x keyp-minetest-mod/run-server.sh`

+6. run bash script which will set up folders and run it the server in the background `./keyp-minetest-mod/run-server.sh`

+7. People can then join the server based on the vm IP at port 30000